awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 ## Load VENUE from Encrypted Files<a name="unload-examples-load-encrypted"></a>

-To load tables from a set of files that were created by using UNLOAD with the ENCRYPT option, reverse the process by using a COPY command with the ENCRYPTED option and specify the same master symmetric key that was used for the UNLOAD command\.
+To load tables from a set of files that were created by using UNLOAD with the ENCRYPT option, reverse the process by using a COPY command\.
+With that command, use the ENCRYPTED option and specify the same master symmetric key that was used for the UNLOAD command\.
 The following example loads the LOADVENUE table from the encrypted data files created in the previous example\.

 ```
 create table loadvenue (like venue);